 Five Things to Do During an Airport Layover in Istanbul

-Check out visa requirements beforehand if you plan to leave the airport.
+Check out visa requirements for Turkey beforehand if you plan on leaving the airport during your layover in Istanbul.
 Maltese passport holders currently (December 2016) require an e-visa which can be applied for online and is free of charge.
 The multiple-entry e-visa is valid for 180 days, but your stay should not exceed 90 days.
 Visa requirements are often subject to change so it is important to check out the latest available information regarding visa applications and entry restrictions.

 Starting at Ataturk airport – storing your luggage

 If are travelling with luggage and you can’t have it checked right through to your final destination, there’s a convenient, well-marked, 24-hour luggage deposit in the arrivals area.
 The cost of storing your luggage is 20 Turkish Lira per piece per day for suitcases and backpacks.

 Istanbul is a very chaotic city and is home to one of the world’s greatest congestion problems so be sure to keep this in mind when planning your trip from Istanbul airport to city centre.
 Although Sultanahmet Square is theoretically only 30 minutes away from Ataturk airport, your journey might easily take 1-2 hours each way.

 Taxis are rather affordable at about 50 Turkish Lira (about €9)/taxi each way and since we were traveling in a party of four, a taxi cost us €2.25 per person each way, thus making this option our preferred choice of transport.
 Alternatively, we were told that public tram transport is a cheap, safe option for traveling from Istanbul airport to city centre, however there is no direct line to Sultanahmet (although the change of lines seems to be quite simple).